awhetzel/354_Pike/README.md

 * If the last piece you drop is in your own store, you get a free turn.

-* If the last piece you drop is in an empty hole on your side, you capture that piece and any pieces in the hole directly opposite.
+* If the last piece you drop is in an empty hole on your side, you capture that piece and any pieces in the hole directly opposite. (not implemented yet)

 * Always place all captured pieces in your store.